Mafrans/stable-diffusion-amd/README.md

    [StabilityAI's repository on 🤗 Hugging Face](https://huggingface.co/stabilityai/stable-diffusion-2).
    Download the ckpt file from the <kbd>:page_facing_up: Files and versions</kbd> tab.
 Place the file in <code><kbd>Project root</kbd>/stable-diffusion-webui/models/Stable-diffusion</code>

-   <code>:point_right: If you already have a checkpoint file for stable diffusion or one of its derivatives, you may skip this step.</code>
+   <code>👉 If you already have a checkpoint file for stable diffusion or one of its derivatives, you may skip this step.</code>

 3. Download the yaml configuration file for your checkpoint.